Advanced Authentication architecture is based on the following three levels of architecture:

 Master servers do not initiate a connection to the DB servers.
 Master servers initiate connection to Master servers only.
 DB servers initiate connection to the DB Master of the same site and Registrar only.

 IMPORTANT:Ensure to take regular snapshots or to clone the primary site to protect from any hardware issues or any other accidental failures.
 It is recommended to do it each time after you change the configuration of repositories, methods, chains, events and policies, or add or remove servers in the cluster.You can convert DB server of primary site to Global Master.
 This requires corresponding DNS changes.
-Nothing can be done if Global Master and all the database servers are lost.
+Nothing can be done if Global Master and all slaves are lost.

 The enterprise architecture with a load balancer contains web servers and load balancers along with the components in Enterprise Level Architecture.
 Figure 1-2 illustrates the Enterprise architecture with a load balancer.